-However, introducing message automation to your customer chats provides much-needed relief to customer service representatives and reduces the overall cost of your customer service operation.
-It will allow your customer support staff to take more time to solve issues with higher complexity that require empathy and/or technical experience.
+Introducing message automation to your customer chats provides much-needed relief to customer service representatives and reduces the overall cost of your customer service operation.
+Using tools like Snippets to automate canned responses allow your customer support staff to take more time to solve issues with higher complexity that require empathy and/or technical experience.

 As with any endeavor that has high potential cost savings, the process of message automation is not one that you can just flick on and off like a light switch.
 It is a process of trial, error, and optimization.
 It is essential to go through this process because it is easy to disappoint a user or a customer in the real-time messaging environment.